Your skin looks yellowiStock/Voyagerix

 You have unexplained weight lossiStock/TonyYao

-If you suddenly have little to no appetite, or if you're losing weight without changing your diet or exercise regimen, see your doctor; this is a common sign of pancreatic cancer, says Dr. DiMaio.
+If you suddenly have little to no appetite, or if you're losing weight without changing your diet or exercise regimen, see your doctor; these are some of the common symptoms of pancreatic cancer, says Dr. DiMaio.
+Unexplained weight loss—or gain—is one thing that doctors themselves say you should never ignore.